mozilla/puente/docs/goals.rst

 We need to do the following before we can end Puente:

-1. IN PROGRESS: Jinja2 needs to collapse whitespace in the trans tag
+1. DONE!: Jinja2 needs to collapse whitespace in the trans tag

    https://github.com/mitsuhiko/jinja2/issues/504